 You’ll need a jelly roll* pan to make these bars into the correct thickness.
 This recipe has a lot of batter, and a smaller baking pan results in thicker bars with overcooked edges and uncooked centers.
 No one wants that.

-If you don’t have a jelly roll pan, I highly recommend investing in one.
+If you don’t have a, I highly recommend investing in one.
 Not only because you’ll be making these bars all the time, but the pan is also so handy to have around for roasting veggies. 😉

 The alternative, if you really don’t want or have the bigger pan, is to halve the recipe and use a half sheet pan.
 But who would want fewer pumpkin bars?